 Our investigations are based on two case studies with Canadian learners of German, who studied abroad at German universities for one year; we call these two learners Lisa and Kris.
 Lisa is a fourth-year undergraduate student of German; she is of German heritage, but did not start learning German before high school.
 Lisa has no prior border-crossing experience except for a short trip to the United States.
 Kris is a third-year undergraduate student of German; he is of Latvian heritage, which plays a major role in his narratives.
 He possesses prior sojourn experience from a three-month high school exchange in Germany.

-The data was collected with semi-structured interviews pre-, mid-, and post-sojourn and biweekly e-journals over the course of the first sojourn semester.
-In this analysis, we will focus on data collected before, during and after the first SA semester.
+In this analysis, we will focus on data collected before and during (i.e., up to the end of) the first SA semester.
+The data was collected with semi-structured interviews; in the case of participant Kris, the interviews took place pre-, mid-, and post-first-SA semester; participant Lisa was interviewed pre- and post-first-SA semester.
+Only Kris’ mid- and post-first-SA semester interviews were conducted remotely via internet voice call while Kris was in Germany; all other interviews were conducted in person while the participants were in Canada.
+Also, over the course of the first SA semester the students wrote biweekly e-journals.
 Our data analysis is influenced by the principles of both narrative analysis and critical discourse analysis (CDA).
-Narrative analysis allows us to reconstruct learners’ experiences and beliefs by analyzing how they relate and evaluate their SA term through the creation of meta-narratives (Lieblich, Tuval-Mashiach, & Zilber 1998; Riessman 2008).
+Narrative analysis allows us to reconstruct learners’ experiences and beliefs by analyzing how they relate and evaluate their SA term through the creation of meta-narratives (Lieblich, Tuval-Mashiach & Zilber, 1998; Riessman, 2008).
 CDA proved to be a useful additional method of analysis for the data, as we were interested in exploring the students’ notions of culture in more detail.
 Given that the participants all refer to prior knowledge and beliefs about culture, about Germany and the German language, as well as about cultural learning, we wished to identify the discourses they actually draw upon in their narratives, and their functions within the narratives.
 Our interest lies in inquiring “into the relationships between language and social configurations of education” (Rodgers, 2008, p.
 3), in order to reconstruct the ways in which sojourners interpret and make sense of their experiences abroad, how they conceptualize culture, and how this in turn informs their narratives.
 CDA, with its focus on power and discourse in constructions of social configurations (e.g., Fairclough, 2001; Gee, 2004; Wodak & Meyer, 2016), allows us to relate the participants’ narratives to other discourses in the domain of language and culture and, hence, to identify possible influences on individuals’ beliefs and sense-making strategies.
-The nexus of power and knowledge as it pertains to the field of SA can become visible/salient in participants’ narratives about their learning and experiences.
-Especially in light of the manifold ways of conceptualizing the notion of culture in language education, in research, in the mass media, and so forth, we can assume that sojourners’ narratives will draw on a variety of discourses when talking about their SA experience and about what they perceive as culture.
+The nexus of power and knowledge as it pertains to the field of SA becomes salient in participants’ narratives about their learning and experiences.
+Especially in light of the manifold ways of conceptualizing the notion of culture to which today’s students are exposed in language education, in research, in the mass media, and so forth, we can assume that sojourners’ narratives will draw on a variety of discourses when talking about their SA experience and about what they perceive as culture.

 4. Research Results